Understand Fraud Detection

 Risk profiles are a collection of rules used for scoring-based decision-making.
 They are made up of two sections – scoring rules and decision thresholds.

 Each rule has a score between 0 and 100 – 0 being low risk, and 100 the highest.
-Transactions are compared against each rule in a risk profile, and if a transaction meets the rule criteria, the transaction will receive the points associated with it.
+Transactions are compared against each rule in a risk profile, and if a transaction meets the rule criteria, the transaction receives the points associated with it.

 Scores can be a negative or positive number, and the ultimate risk score of a transaction is the sum of all the rules the transaction met the criteria for.

 You can select as many rules as you want to be evaluated.
-The order the rules are defined in is not important, because a transaction will be evaluated against each rule.
+The order the rules are defined in is not important, because a transaction is evaluated against each rule.

 A transaction risk score must always be a number from 0 to 100.
-If the sum of scores is less than 0, the transaction risk score will be 0.
-If the sum is greater than 100, the transaction risk score will be 100.
+If the sum of scores is less than 0, the transaction risk score is 0.
+If the sum is greater than 100, the transaction risk score is 100.

 After specifying scores for each rule, you can decide the outcome of the transaction.
-The set of outcomes available to choose from will depend on whether the risk profile is applied at the pre-auth or post-auth stage.
+The set of outcomes available to choose from depends on whether the risk profile is applied at the pre-auth or post-auth stage.

 Once you've decided on your outcomes, you can define the risk score bands that correspond to them.
 For example, you may decide to Decline